Multivariate Laplace's approximation with estimated error and application to limit theorems: Introduction

-We prove Multivariate Laplace approximation which is an extension of results already known in the literature, see for example \cite{approximations_integral_wong},\cite{approximations_integral_breitung}.
-Additionally, we consider the function in the exponent of the integral and its point of maximum dependent on 'large' parameter.
-We also provide rate of convergence and estimate of the remainder term of developed approximations.
-These results are development of results in \cite{semiclassical_analysis}.
-Moreover, we consider two cases of maximum, in the interior and on the boundary of the domain.\\ For the probability application we first define a probability space, with domain of Laplace integral as a set and Borel $\sigma$-algebra on it.
-The distribution of particular event is constructed by taking the Laplace integral over the event set and normalizing by integral over the domain.
-We consider a random vector whose values are the points of the domain of considered integral.
-The first probabilistic result, Law of Large Numbers gives us mean equal to the point of maximum of the function in the exponent of Laplace integral.
-The second result, Central Limit Theorem gives us the distribution of fluctuations different for two cases of maximum.
-When it is in the interior of the domain it is Gaussian and on the boundary, exponential in one direction and Gaussian in other directions.
-Additionally, rate of convergence for both limit theorems is included.
-In the proof we used developed Laplace approximation and some rather standard estimates.\\ The paper consists of three sections and appendix.
-Second section contains our main results, Multidimensional Laplace approximation.
-First we consider one dimensional case with maximum on the boundary.
-Then we consider multidimensional case with the maximum in the interior and then general case on the boundary.
-In the third section we develop the probability application.
-We introduce the probability space and random vectors, state and prove two limit theorems.
-In the end of this section we include additional estimates used in the proofs of the probability results.
-In the appendix we included some standard, easily obtained results used throughout the paper.
+with $\Omega$, $N$, $g$ as in (\ref{Laplace_integral_interior}) and $f$ also sufficiently regular but with unique non-critical maximum on the boundary $\{x:x_{1}=0\}$.
+Our result includes the rate of convergence and explicit remainder estimate.\\ For the application, we consider probability distribution function where the probability of an event is constructed by taking the Laplace's integral over the event set and normalizing with the integral over the domain.
+We also consider a random vector whose values are the points of the domain of the integral.
+The first limit theorem, law of large numbers, gives us its expectation in the limit of $N$.
+It is equal to the point of maximum of the function in the exponent of Laplace's integral.
+The second result, central limit theorem, gives the distributions of the fluctuations.
+They are different for two cases of maximum.
+When it is in the interior of the domain it is Normal, and when it is on the boundary it is Exponential in one direction and Normal in other directions.
+The law of large numbers in this context is well understood in the theory of Large Deviation see e.g. \cite{Probability_kallenberg}, so our main contribution are the precise rate of convergence under certain regularity assumptions on $f$ and $g$.\\ Another application of the Laplace's approximation in Probability Theory was developed in \cite{application_of_Laplace_to_random_chaos_hashrova}, where authors study the asymptotics of the distribution of Gaussian and Weibullian random chaoses.\\ The motivation for the development of the results in this paper is to provide a framework and methodology to prove analogous results for sums instead of integral in (\ref{Laplace_integral_interior}) and (\ref{Laplace_integral_boundary}).
+This is done in \cite{lapinski}.
+Then the results from \cite{lapinski} are used to prove general limit theorems in the context of Statistical Mechanics in \cite{lapinski_theorem}.\\ All the results are extendable to have a positive real large parameter $N$ instead of the integer.
+Integrals (\ref{Laplace_integral_interior}) and (\ref{Laplace_integral_boundary}) with $N=1/\hbar$, where $\hbar$ is the Planck constant, are often met in quantum physics.